crespohector/welcome-to-mod-7/README.md

 ## Daily Standups

 This will **begin on W21D3**.
-You will have daily stand ups with your Project Manager.
+You will have daily stand ups with your Project Manager (PM).
 Daily standups will take place between groups of 3-5 students from your circle. <!-- Each student will take roughly 5-10 minutes to screen-share their **deployed app** and **code**.
 Students are expected to explain what they worked on Heroku and then explain the code and data-flow afterwards.
 Specific standup times will always be announced in your circle channel.
 Your PM will ask a small handful of questions while taking brief notes that are shared with the rest of the module 7 team as well as the PTMs and the Career Quest team. -->
 Each student will take 3-6 minutes to screen-share their deployed app and potentially demo any deployed feature.
 Standup times will always be announced in your circle channel.
-Your PM will ask a small handful of questions while taking brief notes that are shared with the rest of the module 7 team.
+Your PM will ask a small handful of questions while taking brief notes that are shared with the rest of the Mod 7 team.

 ### Questions For Students:

 *Please note that all work must be shown on the deployed website, not localhost.
-We can not determine the progression of your project based on localhost alone*
+We can not determine the progression of your project based on localhost alone.*

 * What progress did you make on your goal from yesterday?
 * What is your goal for today that you plan to complete before next standup?